lwjohnst86/mason/cran-comments.md

 ## Hotfix

-* Changed case of 'For' to 'for' in title.
+* There was a bug that was found after releasing to CRAN.
+Fixed.

 ## Test environments